usewaypoint/email-builder-js/README.md

 EmailBuilder.js is a free and open-source email template builder for developers.
 Build emails faster than ever with clean JSON or HTML output that render well across clients and devices.

-Self-host or [use our playground](https://usewaypoint.github.io/email-builder-js/#sample/reservation-reminder) to get started building emails.
+[Use our playground](https://usewaypoint.github.io/email-builder-js/#sample/reservation-reminder) or learn more about how to [get started using EmailBuilder.js](#using-emailbuilderjs).

 ![Image of builder](images/builder.png)